willystawn/crypto-advisor/README.md

-# Crypto Testnet Advisor
+# Crypto Advisor

 An AI-powered application to determine the optimal interaction frequency for crypto testnets and receive clear, actionable steps to maximize potential rewards.

 ## About The Project

-Crypto Testnet Advisor helps users navigate the often-confusing world of cryptocurrency testnets.
+Crypto Advisor helps users navigate the often-confusing world of cryptocurrency testnets.
 By simply describing a testnet or its tasks, the application leverages Google's Gemini AI, grounded with real-time Google Search results, to provide a tailored action plan.
 It suggests how often you should interact with the platform (daily, weekly, etc.), gives you a clear to-do list, and explains the reasoning behind its recommendations.

 This tool is designed for both beginners and experienced users looking to optimize their airdrop farming strategy efficiently.